 The Process

-In 2020, the project’s filming dates coincided with the weeks leading up to New York City’s first days of COVID-19 stay at home orders and the editing process was spent in the nascent days of pandemic isolation.
-The future was uncertain, but these stories brought us life.
+In 2020, the project’s filming dates coincided with the weeks leading up to New York City’s first days of COVID-19 stay at home orders.
+As a result, we spent the editing process in the nascent days of pandemic isolation.
+During an uncertain time, these stories brought us life.

-The first set of videos and a trailer debuted on Instagram and Twitter in April 2020, featuring Elias Gurmu and Sarina Prabasi of Buunni Coffee, Wu Yi Zhuo a gaohu player who entertains commuters in the West 4th Street Subway Station and Christopher Unpezverde Núñez a disabled LGBTQ performance artist.
+The first set of videos and a trailer debuted on Instagram and Twitter in April 2020.
+They featured Elias Gurmu and Sarina Prabasi of Buunni Coffee, Wu Yi Zhuo a gaohu player who entertains commuters in the West 4th Street Subway Station and Christopher Unpezverde Núñez a disabled LGBTQ performance artist.

-As Immigrant Heritage Week approached in 2021, the Mayor’s Office of Immigrant Affairs team wanted to continue the series, highlighting Immigrant New Yorkers who had made a special impact on their communities during the pandemic.
-The next set of videos featured bakery owner Carlos Espinoza, NYU Langone site director Claudya Verdiner and NYC Health + Hospitals Community Care Nurse Man-Hong Wan.
+As Immigrant Heritage Week approached in 2021, the MOIA team asked us to continue the series.
+This time the focus shifted to highlighting Immigrant New Yorkers making a special impact on their communities during the pandemic.
+As a result of this focus, the next set of videos featured bakery owner Carlos Espinoza, NYU Langone site director Claudya Verdiner and NYC Health + Hospitals Community Care Nurse Man-Hong Wan.

-This time filming took place during the spring of 2021, masking was mandated in New York City and our team worked tirelessly to ensure the socially-distant filming dates were safe and successful for everyone involved.
+This time filming took place during the spring of 2021.
+At this time masking was mandated in New York City.
+Our team worked tirelessly to ensure the socially-distant filming dates were safe and successful for everyone involved.

 The Result

-The two-year series premiered across the Mayor’s Office of Immigrant Affairs’ social platforms – Twitter, Instagram and Facebook – and on their website.
+The two-year series premiered across MOIA’s social platforms and on their website.
 In summer 2020, the series was turned into a short film for NYC Media and a version of the series aired on New York City’s Taxi TV.

-In 2022 we were honored with a Bronze Anthem Award – the socially focused offshoot of the Webbys – for this series.
+In 2022 we won a Bronze Anthem Award – the socially focused offshoot of the Webbys – for this series.
 Watch the full two-year series below.

 Today is the first day of NYC's #ImmigrantHeritageWeek!